Rohan0497/PII_Classification/Readme.md

 Values: A semicolon-separated list of key-value pairs where each key represents a type of information identified in the text, and the value is the corresponding extracted data.

+### Evaluation Metrics
+The classification_report in the output folder contains all the necessary information precision,recall